tescolopio/guard_tos/docs/dataset-status.md

 ## Overview

-This document tracks the completion status of production datasets for all 8 URI risk categories in the Terms Guardian extension.
+This document tracks the completion status of production datasets for all **8 URI risk categories** in the Terms Guardian extension.

-**Status**: 7/7 substantive categories complete (Clarity & Transparency is a derived metric)
+**Status**: ✅ **All 8 categories complete** - 7 substantive categories with production-ready datasets + 1 derived metric (Clarity & Transparency)

 ---

-## Completed Datasets
+## Completed Datasets (Substantive Categories)

+The following **7 substantive categories** have labeled training datasets.
+The 8th category (Clarity & Transparency) is a derived metric computed from these categories plus readability scores.

 ### 1. Data Collection & Use ✅
 - **Version**: v2025.10.07e